 Choral Repertoire and Performance, Vocal Performance and Pedagogy, Music Education, Music Learning Theory

 BMus, University of Miami

-David Giessow is conductor of the University Chorus and Chamber Singers and heads the vocal and choral area in the Performing Arts Department.
-Mr. Giessow has been on the Applied Music faculty at The University of Massachusetts Boston since 2000.
+David Giessow has been on the Applied Music faculty at The University of Massachusetts Boston since 2000 and conducts the University Chorus and Chamber Singers.
 Since 2007 he has simultaneously served as Choral Director.
-His university responsibilities include teaching individual voice lessons, coordinating the voice faculty to organize voice classes and recitals and supervising all choral ensembles.
-In addition, since 2003 Mr. Giessow has served as the University Supervisor for student teaching internships in K-12 Music Classrooms, as administered by the College of Education and Human Development and also occasionally teaches Elementary General and Secondary Choral Music Teaching Methods.
+His other university responsibilities include teaching individual voice lessons, coordinating the voice faculty to organize voice classes and recitals and supervising all choral ensembles.
+Since 2003, Mr. Giessow has also served as the University Supervisor for student teaching internships in K-12 Music Classrooms, as administered by the College of Education and Human Development.
+In addition, he occasionally teaches Elementary General and Secondary Choral Music Teaching Methods.
 Beyond the university, Mr. Giessow conducts the Somerville Community Chorus, serves as Director of Music at the Hingham Congregational Church, and maintains a private voice teaching studio.

 Mr. Giessow's more than ten years' experience as a vocal music teacher in Massachusetts and Florida public schools includes leading high school and middle school choral programs; teaching high school chorus; men’s chorus; women’s chorus; jazz-vocal ensemble; show choir; music theory; middle school chorus; general music; string orchestra and beginning brass.
 High school choruses under Mr. Giessow’s direction consistently earned excellent and superior ratings at district and state festivals.